rotki/rotki/docs/usage_guide.rst

    :alt: See ETH2 value earned
    :align: center

-Moreover you can see a breakout of daily stats of validating.
-How much ETH was earned per day, attestation stats, block proposing stats and more.
+You can see the summary of how much ETH was earned each day, on the daily stats section.

 .. image:: images/rotki_eth2_daily_stats.png
    :alt: See ETH2 value earned